urbanairship/android-gimbal-adapter/README.md

 ### Android Marshmallow Permissions

-Before the adapter is able to be started on Android M, it must request the location permission ``FINE_LOCATION``.
+Before the adapter is able to be started on Android M, it must request the location permission ``ACCESS_FINE_LOCATION``.
 The adapter has convenience methods that you can use to request permissions while starting the adapter:
 ```
     GimbalAdapter.shared(context).startWithPermissionPrompt("## PLACE YOUR API KEY HERE ##", new GimbalAdapter.PermissionResultCallback() {